← RETURN TO BLOG

 - Cancel your trip 2 days or more before your trip start date (scheduled departure date) and

 - Insure all nonrefundable prepaid trip expenses (you must also insure the cost of subsequent travel arrangements within 15 days of payment or deposit for them).
-An example of a subsequent travel arrangement could be adding an excursion to your
+An example of a subsequent travel arrangement could be adding an excursion to your cruise

-cruise after you had previously paid for the cruise.
+after you had previously paid for the cruise.

-The trip delay benefit can pay for:
+The trip delay benefit can pay for the following:

 - Accommodations, meals, and local transportation expenses you incur if you’re delayed six hours** or more en route to/from or during your trip.